martinvicknair/cbdarvada.com/_pages/reviews.md

 <!-- /wp:quote -->

 <!-- wp:quote -->
 <blockquote class="wp-block-quote"><p>Bridget Sheils is the co-owner of&nbsp;CBD American Shaman franchise, which opened in Arvada on January 19th.
-The shop is the first CBD products retailer to open in Arvada and the first of the CBD American Shaman brand in Colorado.</p><cite><a href="https://www.arvadachamber.org/member-spotlight-arvada-american-shaman/">Arvada Chamber of Commerce Member Spotlight: Arvada American Shaman</a>, March 26, 2019</cite></blockquote>
+The shop is the first CBD products retailer to open in Arvada and the first of the CBD American Shaman brand in Colorado.</p><cite><a href="https://www.arvadachamber.org/member-spotlight-arvada-american-shaman/">Arvada Chamber of Commerce Member Spotlight: Arvada American Shaman</a></cite></blockquote>
 <!-- /wp:quote -->

 <!-- wp:separator {"className":"is-style-wide"} -->